slategroup/OmnitureTextLoader/README.markdown

 # OmnitureTextLoader

+## Version 1.1
+---

+## What is it?

+Same functionality as v1.0, with a new 476-column wide Loader added.
+1.1 depends on the corresponding 1.1 OmnitureDataFileInputFormat library.

+See the schemas/schema_v_1_1.pig for example usage.

+## Version 1.0
+---

 ## what is it
 An Apache Pig UDF (custom Loader) which allows the reading and parsing of raw Omniture data files (hit_data.tsv).